 Add the garlic and stir for 30 seconds.
 Add shrimp to skillet.
 Sprinkle shrimp with basil, oregano, lemon zest, salt, black pepper and red pepper flakes.
 Cook, stirring frequently, until shrimp are pink.
 This only takes about 4 minutes.
 Shrimp cooks very fast so make sure to not take your eye off them.
 Remove skillet from heat, then pour lemon juice and fresh parsley all over shrimp.
 Gently stir and then serve immediately!

-This recipe serves two, but it can easily be doubled or tripled if you have more people to feed.
+This recipe serves 2 to 3 people, but it can easily be doubled or tripled if you have more to feed.
 Be sure to cook the shrimp in batches so you don’t overcrowd the pan.
-If you are planning on making more than 3 servings for a larger crowd, make sure that your guests are snacking on the shrimp before you finish cooking all of the batches.
-Shrimp is best served hot and fresh right out of the pan.
+Serve warm and enjoy!

 ENJOY THIS RECIPE?
 HERE ARE A FEW MORE OF MY FAVORITE SHRIMP RECIPES!